 But there are problems for these incredible animals.
 Cheetahs have lost 91% of their historical range over the last century.
 Less than 7000 of them remain.

-So why are they so fast?
-Why are they now so endangered?
+So how fast does a cheetah run?
+What is the reason for its speed?
 And what may the future hold for cheetahs?
-Here’s everything you need to know about the speediest runner there is.
+Here’s everything you need to know about the speediest African animal there is.

-After reaching their top speed cheetahs can cover eight meters in a single stride.
-During this sprint there are times when none of the paws touch the ground, as they glide effortlessly across the savannah.
+After reaching their top speed, cheetahs can cover eight meters in a single stride.
+During this sprint, there are times when none of the paws touch the ground as they glide effortlessly across the savannah.

-Cheetah are small predators.
+Cheetahs are small predators.
 A mature male weighs around 60 kg, which is far less than other cats and most other animals on the savannah.
 It must be light and slender in order to run fast, with no unnecessary weight.

 It all starts with superb aerodynamics.
-By minimizing air resistance cheetahs can slice through a landscape without any drag.
+By minimizing air resistance, cheetahs can slice through a landscape without any drag.
 How?
 Its head is small and functions in a similar way to how a wing reduces drag on a Formula 1 car.

 A small head is unusual among big cats.
 It means a weaker jaw and smaller teeth, so cheetahs are unable to hunt bigger prey.
-They can’t fight back against other predators either, so their prey is commonly scavenged by lions and hyena.
+They can’t fight back against other predators either, so their prey is commonly scavenged by lions and hyenas.